 5. Handmade bath salts.

-Just mix Epsom salts with essential oils, fragrance, and food coloring.
+Just mix Epsom salts or Kosher salt with essential oils, fragrance, and food coloring.
 Pour into recycled jars and print out a nice label, or better yet, have your child draw one.

 Add crayon chips to plain paraffin wax and dip wicks in to make hand-dipped candles.
 Or just let the kids decorate store-bought candles.

 7. Picture frames.

 Glitter, paint, glue-on shells.
 And of course add a terrific photo of the artist.

 ...with photos of the kids, of course.

 You can find lots of instructions and inspiration online for colorful tie-dying.

 Give your kids indelible cloth markers (good to work on a cookie sheet to contain the markers) or use iron-on designs.